-In October 2020, our board of directors authorized and approved a share repurchase program of up to \$200 million of our outstanding common stock.
-Stock repurchases under the program may be made from time to time, in the open market, in privately negotiated transactions and otherwise, at the discretion of management of the Company and in accordance with applicable federal securities laws, including Rule 10b-18 of the Exchange Act, and other applicable legal requirements.
-Such repurchases may also be made in compliance with Rule 10b5-1 trading plans entered into by the Company.
+In October 2020, our board of directors authorized and approved a share repurchase program of up to \$200 million of our outstanding common stock, \$11.2 million of which remains available for future repurchases as of October 31, 2021.
+Stock repurchases under the program may be made from time to time, in the open market, in privately negotiated transactions and otherwise, at the discretion of management and in accordance with applicable federal securities laws, including Rule 10b-18 of the Exchange Act, and other applicable legal requirements.
+Such repurchases may also be made in compliance with Rule 10b5-1 trading plans entered into by us.
 The timing, pricing, and sizes of these repurchases will depend on a number of factors, including the market price of our common stock and general market and economic conditions.
 The stock repurchase program does not obligate us to repurchase any dollar amount or number of shares, and the program may be suspended or discontinued at any time, which may result in a decrease in the price of our common stock.
 The share repurchase program could affect the price of our common stock, increase volatility, and diminish our cash reserves.